FIXTradingCommunity/tablature/README.md

 # tablature

-*(formerly md2spec)*

 Converts a markdown document to a specification and documents a specification as markdown.
-Roundtrip is thus supported, allowing a user to update a specification iteratively with an ordinary text editor.
+Markdown can automatically be rendered as a web page in GitHub or other sites.
+This is an easy way to publish rules of engagement.
+Roundtrip is supported, allowing a user to update a specification iteratively with an ordinary text editor.

 ## FIX Orchestra